-- Mix all the dry ingredients together in a bowl, (flour though white sugar) and stir to blend.
+- Mix all the dry ingredients together in a bowl, (flour though cloves) stir to blend.

-- Mix next 5 ingredients together, (brown sugar through egg) together in a mixer until well blended.
+- Mix next 6 ingredients together, (white sugar through eggs) together in a mixer until well blended.

-- Add dry ingredients to the wet ingredients (this is pretty much always the rule...dry to wet).
+- Add dry ingredients to the wet ingredients.
 Stir just until mixed.

-- Fill 12 (or more) greased muffin cups or one greased loaf pan and bake at 375* for 25 minutes for muffins or about 1 hour for loaf pan or until a toothpick comes out clean.
+- Fill 12 (or more) greased muffin cups or one greased 10" loaf pan and bake at 375* for 25 minutes for muffins or about 45-50 minutes for loaf pan, or until a toothpick comes out clean.

 If you like pumpkin, you might like these pumpkin recipes!